Liquor store interior design ideas: layout, display, and atmosphere

 • 7.
 Artful Bottle Displays

 Why not turn inventory into installation art?
-Suspended bottle racks, floating shelves, or color-gradient arrangements catch the eye before even reading a label.
-Have you ever been drawn in by an ombré wall of riesling and rosé?
+Suspended bottle racks, floating shelves, or color-gradient arrangements catch the eye before even reading a label. been drawn in by an ombré wall of riesling and rosé?
 That’s the magic of thoughtful display.

 • 8.
 Cozy Lounge Corners

 Invite guests to stay awhile.
 Soft seating, stacked with design books or curios, provides connection points for new favorites, tastings, or conversations with staff.
-Community builds between the shelves—not just at the register.
+Community builds between the shelves—not only at the register.

 • 9.
 Spotlight on Producers